Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Discussion and Examples

 \subsection{Conclusive Remarks and Open Questions}

-We have obtained new results on the localization of L\'evy white noises in weighted Besov spaces.
-This includes the identification of the local smoothness in many cases, and lower and upper bounds for the general case, together with the identification of the asymptotic growth rate.
+We have obtained new results on the localization of L\'evy white noises in weighted Besov spaces, summarized in Theorem \ref{maintheo:regdecaylimit}.
+This includes the identification of the local smoothness in many cases (including the examples presented in Section \ref{subsec:examples}), and lower and upper bounds for the general case.
+We also identify the asymptotic growth rate of the L\'evy white noise in many situations, significantly improving known results.
+However, some questions remain open for a definitive answer regarding the Besov regularity of L\'evy white noise.

-Some open questions remain for a complete answer on the Besov regularity of L\'evy white noise. \begin{itemize} \item Our general results are valid for integrability $0<p<2$, $p = 2m$ with $m \geq 1$ integer, or $p=\infty$.
-We conjecture that the derived formulas remind true for any $0<p \leq \infty$.